trdownie/ucd-cv-website/README.md

 The **elevator icons** reinforce the theme of this section in a metaphorical manner while also breaking up the text nicely.
 A ‘two-person’ elevator icon was chosed to subtly imply that I’m talking directly with the user one-on-one.

-The **text** is broken into four sections, each section bringing its own punch:
+The **text** is broken into four sections, each section packing its own punch:
-1. Education: this sets the stage by using words like “natural” and “proven”, which are confirmed in the next section where my degree is presented.
+1.	*Education*: this sets the stage by using words like “natural” and “proven”, which are confirmed in the next section where my degree is presented.
 It also uses “enhancing” for my tech skills, a subtle nod to the fact I have some competence already.
-2. Business experience: this packs a punch that looks to condense my diverse career so far into a single powerful sentence that is relevant to the target users.
+2.	*Business experience*: this looks to condense my diverse career so far into a single powerful sentence that is relevant to the target users.
-3. Key strength: this focuses on one key personal strength, by saying a similar thing in three different ways.
+3.	*Key strength*: this focuses on one key personal strength, by saying a similar thing in three different ways.
 This is a technique to reinforce a single point strongly, and this is my biggest personal strength.
 I feel this is more powerful than listing buzzwords that anyone can list but have all but lost meaning to recruiters.
 Finally, I back this up with an invite to call me immediately.
 The goal here is to set myself aside from recent tech graduates who may have a higher technical skillset on paper, but fewer business/social skills, which is something I’ve learned is an issue from speaking to tech recruiters directly at Newcastle’s Tech Talent event in 2019.
-4. Values-based CTA: this shows that I’m considered when it comes to my work, that I’m not just looking for the highest bidder, which is a recipe for high turnover as other positions become available in competing companies, but instead that my drive is around strong values.
+4.	*Values-based CTA*: this shows that I’m considered when it comes to my work, that I’m not just looking for the highest bidder, which is a recipe for high turnover as other positions become available in competing companies, but instead that my drive is around strong values.
 If a user shares these values, this would be a difficult CTA to completely overlook.

 The **teaser** for this section is: “see my history”.
 This is intentionally less enticing than previously, as I don’t want to distract too much from the CTA just above it.